What is ZFS?

 which is capable of recovering data from damaged ZFS volumes in fully automatic mode.

-ReclaiMe Pro software works with single, stripe, mirror, and RAIDZ (one disk missing is allowed) layouts.
+ReclaiMe Pro software works with single, stripe, mirror, and RAIDZ, RAIDZ2, RAIDz3 (missing disks are allowed) layouts.

 All you need is to connect all available disks from a ZFS pool and run the software.